eProsima/Fast-DDS-docs/docs/advanced.rst

   In order to gather *client* discovery info the following handshake strategy is followed:

-     - *Clients* send hailing messages to the *servers* at regular intervals (ping period) until they received message reception acknowledgement.
+     - *Clients* send hailing messages to the *servers* at regular intervals (ping period) until they receive message reception acknowledgement.

      - *Servers* received the hailing messages but they don't start at once to share publishers or subscribers info with